webforj/webforj-documentation/docs/components/option-dialogs/input.md

 The `InputDialog` provides a way to request input from users, such as text, numbers, or other data, ensuring that they provide necessary information before proceeding.

-## Constructors

-The `InputDialog` can be initiated through the `OptionDialog` factory class using one of the various `showInputDialog` methods to configure its attributes and display the dialog directly.
-For more control over the configurations, the dialog can also be created using one of its several constructors.

 ## Types

 ### Input types